annikakritzinger03/Hydroponix/readme.txt

 Sensor History: A view of the NodeRed dashboards showing sensor data, and  information on water level, flow level, temperature, and nutrients.

 Contributors:
-- Annika Kritzinger (Home and About Us page)
+- Annika Kritzinger (Home page and About Us page)
 - Abdul Uzair Rashid (About the System page)
 - Michael Richter (Sensor History page)